 Your Precious Metals Specialist will work with our IRA Department to complete the proper paperwork to rollover your current account to a self-directed precious metals IRA.
 When you call, we can provide you with all the details.

 Generally speaking, it takes just one business day to open a Precious Metals IRA with your new custodian.
 Our dedicated, in-house IRA department will help you every step of the way.
 However, the timing to transfer funds into your new account depends entirely on your current IRA custodian.
 Typically, this takes about two weeks, but on occasion it can take over a month for your current custodian to transfer your funds.

-Birch Gold Group generally works with Self Directed IRA Services and Kingdom Trust, both of whom maintain A ratings with the Better Business Bureau.
+Birch Gold Group generally works with Equity Trust Company and STRATA Trust Company, both of whom maintain A ratings with the Better Business Bureau.

 You have several options for where to store your metals.
 One is the Delaware Depository, the largest precious metals depository outside of New York City.
-There, your metals are insured up to $1 billion by Lloyd’s of London.
-You may also be able to store your metals with Brink’s, the largest non-bank, non-government holder of precious metals in the world, in Los Angeles, New York City, Salt Lake City or Ohio.
+There, your metals are insured up to $1 billion.
+You may also be able to store your metals with Brink's, the largest non-bank, non-government holder of precious metals in the world, in Los Angeles, New York City, Salt Lake City or Ohio.